Estimation of partial rankings from sparse, noisy comparisons: Methods

-A principled approach to handling partial rankings in the Bradley-Terry model is to extend the Bayesian hierarchy for the prior on the strengths $P(\bm{\pi})$ by making the strength of each node a function of its underlying ranking $\bm{r}$.
+A principled approach to handling partial rankings is to extend the Bayesian hierarchy for the prior on the strengths $P(\bm{\pi})$ by making the strength of each node a function of its underlying ranking $\bm{r}$.
 This results in the following new MAP objective:

 where $\bm{\hat r}$ represents the optimal partial ranking to be estimated from the observed data and $\bm{\hat\pi}$ is the optimal set of scores, as defined previously.